-During the duration of the Android Study Jam, you will learn to develop your first Android app, including basic XML and Java, creating user interfaces and handling the user input.
-No previous programming experience is needed to complete this course!
+At the Android Study Jam, you will learn to develop your first Android app, including basic XML and Kotlin, creating user interfaces and handling the user input.

 The course is aimed for anyone who is interested in learning Android and creating their first app.
-No previous programming experience is required.
-Although the events are part of the Women Techmakers activities, all genders are welcome to join the sessions.
+Previous programming experience is recommended but not mandatory.
+The first session will have an intro to Kotlin for non-developers.

 How to join